Powerlearnproject/se-day1-assignment-BrianKN019/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-Software engineering is a discipline that applies engineering principles to the development, maintenance, and operation of software systems.
-It encompasses the entire software lifecycle, from requirements gathering and analysis to design, coding, testing, deployment, and maintenance.
+Software engineering is a  The process of designing, developing, and maintaining software

 Importance of Software Engineering in the Technology Industry